Telephone call: Placing a call

 In addition to the traditional method of placing a telephone call, new technologies allow different methods for initiating a telephone call, such as voice dialing.
 Voice over IP technology allows calls to be made through a PC, using a service like Skype.
 Other services, such as toll-free dial-around, enable callers to initiate a telephone call through a third party without exchanging phone numbers.
 Originally, no phone calls could be made without first talking to the Switchboard operator.
 However for many years an operator has not been needed to complete most phone calls.

-The use of headsets is becoming more common for placing or receiving a call.
-Headsets can either come with a cord or be wireless.

 A special number can be dialed for operator assistance, which may be different for local vs. long-distance or international calls.